ubc-library-rc/gephi-palladio/content/06_Palladio.md

 ![]({{site.baseurl}}/content/figures/wpid1798-media_1415771170331.png)

-Download the **[Cushman-Collection.csv](https://github.com/ubc-library-rc/gephi-palladio/blob/master/Cushman-Collection.csv)** file to your computer.
+Download the <a href="/gephi-palladio/blob/master/Cushman-Collection.csv" download>Cushman-Collection.csv</a> file to your computer.
 Click on its icon and drag the file directly onto the blank box that appears under the words Load CSV or spreadsheet.
 Then press Load.

 ![palladio1.png]({{site.baseurl}}/palladio1.png)